 5. Rent out desks

-If your biggest outgoing is your office, and you've got room for a few more desks, why not rent out the space to other freelancers?
+If your biggest outgoing is your office, and you've got space for a few more desks, why not rent out spare desks to other freelancers?
 You could charge anything between £250 – £400 per desk, per month – depending on your location and local market.
 That's £4,800 a year – a substantial sum that will help you cover costs.
-And if you've got two desks going spare, then you're really rocking.
+And if you've got two desks going spare, then you're rocking.
 Just check with your landlord that you're allowed to sub-let.
 If you want to go ahead, check out the following online resources where you can advertise your desks:

 6. Ditch the office entirely and go virtual

-Don't really want to share with others?
+Don't want to share with others?
 Ditch the office instead.
-Because having an office is really not essential these days.
-Clients don't care where you're based, as long as you can deliver quality work on time and on budget.
+Because having an office is not essential these days.
+Clients don't care where you're based, as long as you can deliver quality work on time and budget.

 And if you need a meeting, take advantage of the wealth of independent coffee shops on your local city's doorstep, as you'll be supporting other small businesses too.
 For further help in becoming a virtual business, consider the following tips:

 Get a virtual office: You don't really want to use your home address on your website or business stationery, so get a virtual address that also handles your post.
 You could try the usual suspects like Regus or Orega.
-Or if they're just too darn corporate (and expensive) try the softer, more creative options that you might find at a co-working space like Central Working or Impact Hub – which frankly, are part of a creative community and care more about the success of your business than taking your cash every month.
+Or if they're too corporate (and expensive) try the softer, more creative options that you might find at a friendly co-working space.

 Get the essential virtual tools: For task management on the move, use Trello or Teamwork; time-tracking and reporting – Harvest; Gmail for email; Dropbox for document storage and sharing; DocuSign for getting contracts signed and Google Hangouts for conference calls – both video and phone.